Get Started on Optimizing

 Once you have your space, the most important thing to attend to before you actually begin meditating is your sitting posture.
 Your sitting posture is vital to maximizing the benefits of meditation.

-Posture is vital to meditate effectively
+Posture is vital to effective meditation

 There are a number of sitting postures appropriate to meditation, but one of the most accommodating involves the use of a sitting bench.
 With the help of posturologist and osteopath Mat Boulé, we have designed a sitting bench that allows the user to meditate in variations of the classic lotus position, or with legs tucked under the bench to simulate a kneeling position, as seen above.
 Our bench will position your body in a way that is comfortable, which will eliminate distractions from fidgeting; it will also ensure a healthful and beneficial posture during your practice.